jstrieb/groupme-archiver/README.md

 - Support listing more than 499 groups
 - Add icon, description, and other metadata
 - Build versions for various operating systems and updated versions of Java/JavaFX
+- Package and release command-line version for other operating systems